his is the first book in a five book series called the Monarchies

 of the ancient log, and he hides it's contents from Hawkwood, because not only does it describe a journey

-to a new continent, it describes the destruction of that expedition by a werewolf.
+to a new continent, but it also describes the destruction of that expedition by a werewolf.
 Yes, Kearney populates

 his universe with sorcerers and magic.
 There are shapeshifters, demon familars, and some spell casting.